You’ve probably heard that human beings fear public speaking more than we fear death. At least that’s what we answer when asked about it in surveys.

 #3: Practise, practise, practise.
 Even for internal presentations, there are beneifts to putting in the extra preparation.
 When you know your content, your fear of failure is reduced, and the butterflies fly in formation.

 Energy is positive.
 Put it to good use.
-Have these butterflies fly in formation.
+Have these butterflies fly in formation in order to Managing Stage Fright.

 MetaMind is a Training Consultancy in Singapore which is renowned for its Best Corporate Training .
 We consult on Authentic Leadership Training, Leadership Transformation, Diversity and Inclusion, Executive Coaching in Leadership, Culture Change, Harrison Assessments and Employee Engagement.
 We look at your systems and processes, as well as the skillset and mindset that you need to succeed.